-MD Simulations.
-Force probe MD simulations were carried out using the Amber99sb (53) force field together with TIP3P (54) water model and virtual interaction sites (55).
-The electrostatic interaction was calculated with particle-mesh Ewald (56) with a real space cutoff of 1 nm, a grid spacing of 0.12 nm, and cubic interpolation.
-The same cutoff length was used for the van der Waals interaction.
-All atom bonds were constraint using LINCS algorithm (57).
-All simulations were performed at a constant number of particles and a constant temperature coupled to a heat bath at 300 K using the velocity rescaling method (58) and a coupling constant of 0.2 ps.
-We used the Verlet algorithm (59) with a time step of 4 fs to integrate the equation of motion.
-In the experimental setup, the cantilever, here described by a harmonic potential with a spring constant $k{pull} = 100 \text{ pN/nm}$, was attached to b via a PEG linker.
+Force probe molecular dynamics simulations were carried out using the Amber99sb (53) force field together with TIP3P (54) water model and virtual interaction sites (55).
+The electrostatic interaction was calculated with particle-mesh Ewald {Darden, 1993 #1067} with a real space cut-off of 1 nm, a grid spacing of 0.12 nm and cubic interpolation.
+The same cut-off length was used for the Van-der-Waals interaction.
+All atom bonds were constraint using LINCS algorithm (56).
+All simulations were performed at a constant number of particles and a constant temperature coupled to a heat bath at 300 K using the velocity rescaling method (57) and a coupling constant of 0.2 ps.
+We used the Verlet algorithm (58) with a time step of 4 fs to integrate the equation of motion.
+In the experimental setup, the cantilever, here described by a harmonic potential with a spring constant k{pull} = 100 pN/nm, was attached to Biotin via a PEG-linker.
 The harmonic potential was moved away from the binding pocket at 12 different velocities, ranging from 0.001 m/s up to 50 m/s.
-Depending on the applied loading rate the center of the harmonic pulling potential moved up to 12 nm until the simulation was stopped, ensuring that b is completely unbound from SA.
-In the simulations the linker was described by a WLC potential, with a persistence length $I_p = 1.4$ nm and a contour length $I_c = 10$ nm, similar to the experimental values (Fig. 1, simulation setup), which was added to GROMACS as a tabulated bonded potential (54).
-To keep the simulation box size small we shifted the WLC potential by a constant $x{start} = 7$ nm, nevertheless making sure that the forces required to stretch the linker were lower than those to rupture the complex.
+Depending on the applied loading rate the center of the harmonic pulling potential moved up to 12 nm until the simulation was stopped, ensuring that biotin is completely unbound from Streptavidin.
+In the simulations the linker was described by a worm like chain (WLC) potential with a persistence length $I_p = 1.4$ nm and a contour length $I_c = 10$ nm similar to the experimental values (Fig. 1 sim setup), which was added to GROMACS as a tabulated bonded potential (54).
+To keep the simulation box size small we shifted the WLC potential by a constant $x{start} = 7nm$, nevertheless making sure that the forces required to stretch the linker were lower than those to rupture the complex.
 All simulations were performed at a sodium chloride concentration of 150 mM.
-The simulation box sizes perpendicular to the pulling direction were chosen to be 8.5 nm, which is a minimal distance of 0.7 nm between the solute and the periodic boundaries, leading to a minimum distance between SA and its periodic image of more than 1.4 nm.
-The box length in the pulling direction varied between 18 nm for the faster and 13 nm for the slowest simulations.
+The simulation box sizes perpendicular to the pulling direction were chosen to be 8.5 nm, which is a minimal distance of 0.7 nm between the solute and the periodic boundaries, leading to a minimum distance between Streptavidin and its periodic image of more than 1.4 nm.
+The box length in pulling direction varied between 18 nm for the faster and 13 nm for the slowest simulations.

-$$U{wlc}(x) = \frac{k_B T l_c}{4 l_p} \left(1 - \frac{x + x{start}}{l_c}\right)^{-1} - \frac{k_B T (x + x{start})}{4 l_p} + \frac{k_B T (x + x{start})^2}{2 l_c l_p},$$
+$$U{wlc}(x) = \frac{k_B T l_c}{4 l_p} \left(1 - \frac{x + x{start}}{l_c} \right)^{-1} - \frac{k_B T (x + x{start})}{4 l_p} + \frac{k_B T (x + x{start})^2}{2 l_c l_p}$$

-The starting structure for the simulations was based on the tetramer PDB ID code 3RY2 (4).
-In case of the tetramer, only one b was pulled out of the binding pocket to ensure single unbinding events.
+The starting structure for the simulations was based on the tetramer PDB-ID 3RY2 (4).
+In case of the tetramer, only one biotin was pulled out of the binding pocket to ensure single unbinding events.

 Rupture forces and loading rates were determined for each individual force curve.
-As for experiments, the loading rate was also determined from the slope of the force-time curve before rupture.
-We calculated the mean and SD of the rupture forces for each loading rate.
+As for experiments, the loading rate was also determined from the slope of the force-time curve prior to rupture.
+We calculated the mean and standard deviation of the rupture forces for each loading rate.